This is the ultimate guide to picking the best weed strains.

 As much as some of us enjoy rolling a good old joint, there are other ways to experience the benefits of marijuana.

-If you are an anti-smoker, you could consider edibles, oils and balms or tinctures.
-We elaborate on the different options in our guide stages of marijuana growth.
+If you are an anti-smoker, you could consider edibles, oils, and balms or tinctures as described in what are the best strains for edibles?
+We elaborate on the different options as well in our guide stages of marijuana growth.

 Best weed strains: How to get them?